vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

    $ ./bin/atoum -d src/Acme/DemoBundle/Tests/Units

 .. note::
-   You can get more information on the `test launch <lancement-des-tests>`_ in the chapter which is dedicated to.
+   You can get more information on the :ref:`test launch <lancement-des-tests>`_ in the chapter which is dedicated to.

 In any case, this is what you should get: